The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/2-building-a-static-web-server-with-middleware.md

 app.get('/api/hello', serveHello);
 ```

-* `app.use` is like `app.get` but for middleware
+* `app.use` is like `app.get` but is used for middleware
-* When `app.use` is invoked with just the middleware function, it executes that middleware for ALL routes
+* The `logRoutes` middleware will be invoked for ALL incoming requests, regardless of the endpoint (this behavior can be changed if desired)
-* Notice that the `logRoutes` middleware controller doesn't use the `res` object at all and then invokes `next()` to pass control to the next controller in the chain.
+* Notice that the `logRoutes` middleware controller doesn't use the `res` object at all.
+Instead, it invokes `next()`, passing control to  `serveHello` to complete the request-response cycle and send a response.

 Our diagram now looks like this: